What shall be your badge, we ponder?

-Nan Shepherd is best known for The Living Mountain, first published in 1977 and now considered ‘a masterpiece of landscape literature’.
+Nan Shepherd is best known for The Living Mountain.
+First published in October 1977 it’s now considered ‘a masterpiece of landscape literature’.

-There were her three novels: The Quarry Wood, The Weatherhouse, and A Pass in the Grampians which appeared between 1928 and 1933.
-And, of course, there was In the Cairngorms, a slim volume of her verse, printed in 1934.
+And, of course, there was In the Cairngorms, the slim volume of her verse, printed in 1934.

 The Weatherhouse, demands close reading, it’s true.
-But like her short story ‘Descent from the Cross’, it’s worth it.
+But like Shepherd’s short story ‘Descent from the Cross’, it’s worth it.
 Re-read it and all its surfaces are seen as surfaces.

 By the 1960s all four of Shepherd’s works were out of print.
-She appeared to have slipped into literary obscurity.
+And she appeared to have slipped into literary obscurity.

-All quotes referenced in Into the Mountain: A Life of Nan Shepherd.
+All quotes are referenced in Into the Mountain: A Life of Nan Shepherd.

 Cuthbert Graham’s poem can be found in the Aberdeen University Review, AUP, Vol XLVIII 1979-90, p.203.
 University of Aberdeen, Special Collections.